AchilleBaucher/pagespersoM/_pages/about.md

 ## Short bio
 Currently ending my education at [Polytech Sorbonne](https://www.polytech.sorbonne-universite.fr/) in Applied Mathematics and Computer Science, I'm willing to continue my studies with a PhD.
 I'm currently looking for a 6 months reseach internship, see [below](#ideal-internship) for more information.
 You can have a look at my [projects]({{ base_path }}/projects/) and [CV]({{ base_path }}/cv/).

+### Potentially interesting qualities
+* I like complex and multi-field problems
+* I tend to criticize the meaning and the usefulness of my activity
+* I'm not afraid of proposing absurd ideas and questions (some are creative)

 ## Research interests
 * Machine Learning, theoretical aspects
 * Ecology, Environmental studies